Colony of Virginia: Third supply

 For the third supply, the London Company had a new ship built.
-The Sea Venture was specifically designed for emigration of additional colonists and transporting supplies.
+The Sea Venture was designed to emit additional colonists and transport supplies.
 It became the flagship of the admiral of the convoy, Sir George Somers.
-The third supply was the largest to date, with eight other ships joining the Sea Venture.
+The third supply was the largest, with eight other ships joining the Sea Venture.
 The captain of the Sea Venture was the mission's Vice Admiral Christopher Newport.
 Hundreds of new colonists were aboard the ships.
-However, weather was to drastically affect the mission.
+However, the weather was to affect the mission drastically.

 A few days out of London, the nine ships of the third supply mission encountered a hurricane in the Atlantic Ocean.
 They became separated during the three days the storm lasted.
-Admiral Somers had the Sea Venture, carrying most of the supplies of the mission, deliberately driven aground onto the reefs of Bermuda to avoid sinking.
+Admiral Somers had the Sea Venture, carrying most of the mission's supplies, deliberately driven aground onto the reefs of Bermuda to avoid sinking.
 However, while there was no loss of life, the ship was wrecked beyond repair, stranding its survivors on the uninhabited archipelago, to which they laid claim for England.

-The survivors at Bermuda eventually built two smaller ships and most of them continued on to Jamestown, leaving a few on Bermuda to secure the claim.
-The company's possession of Bermuda was made official in 1612, when the third and final charter extended the boundaries of Virginia far enough out to sea to encompass Bermuda.
+The survivors at Bermuda eventually built two smaller ships, and most of them continued to Jamestown, leaving a few on Bermuda to secure the claim.
+The company's possession of Bermuda was made official in 1612 when the third and final charter extended the boundaries of Virginia far enough out to sea to encompass Bermuda.

 Upon their arrival at Jamestown, the survivors of the Sea Venture discovered that the 10-month delay had greatly aggravated other adverse conditions.
 Seven of the other ships had arrived carrying more colonists but little in the way of food and supplies.
-Combined with a drought and hostile relations with the Native Americans, the loss of the supplies that had been aboard the Sea Venture resulted in the Starving Time in late 1609 to May 1610, during which over 80% of the colonists perished.
+Combined with drought and hostile relations with the Native Americans, the loss of the supplies that had been aboard the Sea Venture resulted in the Starving Time in late 1609 to May 1610, during which over 80% of the colonists perished.
 Conditions were so adverse it appears, from skeletal evidence, that the survivors engaged in cannibalism.
-The survivors from Bermuda had brought few supplies and food with them, and it appeared to all that Jamestown must be abandoned and it would be necessary to return to England.
+The survivors from Bermuda had brought few supplies and food with them, and it appeared to all that Jamestown must be abandoned, and it would be necessary to return to England.